-Symphony of Diversity is the nationally-noted orchestral initiative intended to combat racism and discrimination, diversifying the people and the music on the symphonic stage to create “a living and breathing model of what diversity and respect can accomplish.”
-The first iteration took place in Charlotte, NC in April 2017, with the fifth and most recent concert presented in March 2020 in Ames, IA.
-Over the years the concerts have generated unprecedented media interest and publicity for the activities of a university orchestra, for both the artistic and social merits of the concerts.
+Symphony of Diversity is nationally recognized orchestral concert series that celebrates, illuminates and commemorates a history of human rights encompassing both triumphs and tragedies.
+It is a powerful anti-hate initiative and a non-partisan platform that reflects through music a world that is already a symphony of human diversity.
+The first iteration took place in Charlotte, NC in April 2017, with the sixth and most recent concert presented in April 2021 in Ames, IA.
+Over the years the concerts have generated unprecedented media interest and publicity for the activities of a university orchestra, for the artistic as much as the social merits of the concerts.

 Below is a media gallery of different articles and videos on Symphony of Diversity, providing some idea of the tremendous scope – and success – of these performances.

 Symphony of Diversity 2017

 BY HELEN SCHWAB

 The musicians and director Jonathan Govias talked about what they were hearing — natural for musicians.

 But this was about words they were hearing, says Govias: hatred and division that worried them, in the fall national elections and since, talk about “visible and invisible minorities across the state,” as he puts it.

 But what could the UNC Charlotte Orchestras do?
 “Orchestras play, that’s what we do, but orchestras usually play at people, not with them.”